-- · How we use information about you
+- How we use information about you

-- · When we can share it with others
+- When we can share it with others

-- · Your rights related to your PHI
+- Your rights related to your PHI

-- · How you can use your rights
+- How you can use your rights

-When we use the term "HAP," "we" or "us" in this notice, we're referring to HAP and its subsidiaries, including Alliance Health and Life Insurance Company and HAP Empowered Health Plan, Inc.
+When we use the term "HAP," "we" or "us" in this notice, we're referring to HAP and its subsidiaries.
+This includes Alliance Health and Life Insurance Company.